 Out-of-state super speeder Georgia motorists are subject to the same laws as state residents when they are driving in G.A.
 If you are merely visiting or passing through the state and are found to be driving too fast, even if you are unaware of the law, you will still have to pay the Super Speeder charge.
-Otherwise, you may be subject to lose your driving privileges in Georgia.
+Otherwise, you may be subject to losing your non-resident driving privileges.

 Additionally, the G.A.
 Super Speeder suspension will be reported to the licensing authority of the motorist’s home state, where more actions might be taken.